MCP Troubleshooting & Best Practices

 - Increase

-timeout. - Prefer network nodes or services that are more stable or closer.
+timeout. - Prefer network nodes or services that are more stable or closer to your location.

-- For http type, ensure proxy/gateway does not interrupt long connections/streaming connections.
+- For http type, ensure your proxy/gateway does not interrupt long connections or streaming connections.

-- When server load is high or cold start is slow, appropriately extend waiting time.
+- When server load is high or cold start is slow, extend the waiting time appropriately.

 5. Other troubleshooting approaches

-command/argsin the terminal to confirm if it can start independently. - Check the server repository's README/issues for known problems and solutions.
+command/argsin your terminal to confirm whether the server starts independently. - Check the server repository's README/issues for known problems and solutions.

-- Include necessary information when submitting issues: Configuration snippets (with sensitive data redacted), logs/notification content, system and network environment descriptions.
+- When submitting issues, include: configuration snippets (with sensitive data redacted), logs/notification content, and a description of your system and network environment.

 Best Practices